"Are you not thirsty?" said the Lion.

 The Lion answered this only by a look and a very low growl.
 And as Jill gazed at its motionless bulk, she realized that she might as well have asked the whole mountain to move aside for her convenience.

 It was a rather dull day, and for almost no reason at all, I found myself picking up The Silver Chair, by C.S.
 Lewis.
-It's the fourth book in the Narnia series, and ever since my mother read them to me as a child, it's been my favorite of the seven.
-The reason why is rather elusive, and I've never been able to explain it fully.
-Something just clicked about everything inside of its covers, and I savored every word, even more so than the others (which are all also excellent books).
+It's the fourth book in the Narnia series (if you read them in the correct order like I do), and ever since my mother read them to me as a child, it's been my favorite of the seven.

 "Will you promise not to--do anything to me, if I do come?" said Jill.